We screen applicants on three broad criteria:

 Do they have adequate experience and knowledge to care for young children?

-- Must have a minimum of one year full time child care employment
+To be considered, an applicant must have a minimum of one year full time nanny employment

-experience that is current or very recent with references.
-Most of our
+experience that is current or very recent and other related child care

 positions are with children birth to 5-6 years of age so employment